Azure/login/README.md

 1. Open the Azure Cloud Shell at [https://shell.azure.com](https://shell.azure.com).
 You can alternately use the [Azure CLI](https://docs.microsoft.com/cli/azure/install-azure-cli?view=azure-cli-latest) if you've installed it locally.
 (For more information on Cloud Shell, see the [Cloud Shell Overview](https://docs.microsoft.com/azure/cloud-shell/overview).)

     1.1 **(Required ONLY when environment is Azure Stack Hub)** Run the following command to set the SQL Management endpoint to 'not supported'
       ```bash

       az cloud update -n {environmentName} --endpoint-sql-management https://notsupported

       ```

 2. Use the [az ad sp create-for-rbac](https://docs.microsoft.com/cli/azure/ad/sp?view=azure-cli-latest#az_ad_sp_create_for_rbac) command to create a service principal and assign a Contributor role:

+    For web apps (also more secure)

     ```azurecli
     az ad sp create-for-rbac --name "{sp-name}" --sdk-auth --role contributor \
         --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group}/providers/Microsoft.Web/sites/{app-name}
     ```

+    For other usage

+    ```azurecli
+    az ad sp create-for-rbac --name "{sp-name}" --sdk-auth --role contributor \
+        --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group}
+    ```

     Replace the following:
       * `{sp-name}` with a suitable name for your service principal, such as the name of the app itself.
 The name must be unique within your organization.
-      * `{subscription-id}` with the subscription you want to use
+      * `{subscription-id}` with the subscription ID you want to use (found in Subscriptions in portal)
       * `{resource-group}` the resource group containing the web app.
-      * `{app-name}` with the name of the web app.
+      * [optional] `{app-name}` if you wish to have a tighter & more secure scope, use the first option and replace this with the name of the web app.

+    More info can be found [here](https://docs.microsoft.com/en-us/cli/azure/ad/sp?view=azure-cli-latest#az_ad_sp_create_for_rbac).

     This command invokes Azure Active Directory (via the `ad` part of the command) to create a service principal (via `sp`) specifically for [Role-Based Access Control (RBAC)](https://docs.microsoft.com/azure/role-based-access-control/overview) (via `create-for-rbac`).

     The `--role` argument specifies the permissions to grant to the service principal at the specified `--scope`.
 In this case, you grant the built-in [Contributor](https://docs.microsoft.com/azure/role-based-access-control/built-in-roles#contributor) role at the scope of the web app in the specified resource group in the specified subscription.

-    If desired, you can omit the part of the scope starting with `/providers/...` to grant the service principal the Contributor role for the entire resource group:
+If desired, you can omit the part of the scope starting with `/providers/...` to grant the service principal the Contributor role for the entire resource group.

-    ```azurecli
-    az ad sp create-for-rbac --name "{sp-name}" --sdk-auth --role contributor \
-        --scopes /subscriptions/{subscription-id}/resourceGroups/{resource-group}
-    ```

 For security purposes, however, it's always preferable to grant permissions at the most restrictive scope possible.

 3. When complete, the `az ad sp create-for-rbac` command displays JSON output in the following form (which is specified by the `--sdk-auth` argument):